ArkScript-lang/std/README.md

 cd out && python -m http.server
 ```

-Then, open your webbrowser to go to `http://localhost:8000/`.
+Then, open your browser to go to `http://localhost:8000/`.